-H. Range of Responses to an Incident of Harassment, Intimidation, or Bullying
+H. Responding to Harassment, Intimidation, or Bullying Range of Responses to an Incident of Harassment, Intimidation, or Bullying

-The Board shall establish a range of responses to harassment, intimidation, and bullying incidents and the Principal and the Anti-Bullying Specialist shall appropriately apply these responses once an incident of harassment, intimidation, or bullying is confirmed.
+The Board of Education authorizes the Principal of each school to define the range of ways in which school staff will respond once an incident of shall establish a range of responses to harassment, intimidation, or and bullying is confirmed, and the Superintendent shall respond to confirmed harassment, intimidation, or bullying, according to the parameters described below and in this Policy. incidents and the Principal and the Anti-Bullying Specialist shall appropriately apply these responses once an incident of harassment, intimidation, or bullying is confirmed.
 The Superintendent shall respond to confirmed harassment, intimidation, and bullying, according to the parameters described in this Policy.
 The range of ways in which school staff will respond shall include an appropriate combination of counseling, support services, intervention services, and other programs.
-The Board recognizes that some acts of harassment, intimidation, or bullying may be isolated incidents requiring the school officials respond appropriately to the individual(s) committing the acts.
-Other acts may be so serious or parts of a larger pattern of harassment, intimidation, or bullying that they require a response either at the classroom, school building, or school district level or by law enforcement officials.
+The Board recognizes that some acts of harassment, intimidation, or bullying may be isolated incidents requiring that the school officials respond appropriately to the individual(s) committing the acts.
+Other acts may be so serious or parts of a larger pattern of harassment, intimidation, or bullying that they require a response either at the classroom, school building, or school district levels or by law enforcement officials.
+Consequences and appropriate remedial actions for a student who commits an act of harassment, intimidation, or bullying may range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A.
+18A:37, Discipline of Pupils and as set forth in N.J.A.C.
+6A:16-7.2, Short-term suspensions, N.J.A.C.
+6A:16-7.3, Long-term suspensions, and N.J.A.C.
+6A:16-7.4, Expulsions.